 Method

-The hypothesis of the study is: that aerobic exercises can help improve the conditions of stroke and help quick recovery.
-To conduct the study, the authors conducted a reef review of the literature as well as the observation of several cases of strokes and their tenure in the rehabilitation process.
+The hypothesis of the study is that aerobic exercises can help improve the conditions of stroke and help quick recovery.
+To conduct the study, the authors reviewed the literature and observed several cases of strokes and their tenure in the rehabilitation process.

-First of all, the researchers presented a brief yet comprehensive overview regarding the description and clinical explanation of the strokes.
+First, the researchers presented a brief yet comprehensive overview regarding the description and clinical explanation of the strokes.
 Secondly, the incidence rate and statistics were presented regarding the risk and impact of strokes in patients in the United States.
-Third, the importance of aerobic exercises was evaluated in relation to their possible impact on the rehabilitation and recovery response to stroke patients.
+Third, the importance of aerobic exercises was evaluated in relation to their possible impact on stroke patients’ rehabilitation and recovery response.
 Then, the researchers presented a detailed analysis of the clinical and psychosocial points of view.
 Based on this comprehensive research, the authors were able to conclude the positive impact of aerobic exercise on rehabilitation after a stroke.

-Since the study was mostly theoretical with the analysis of the involved case studies and observations, there has been no specific number of people who were involved in this process.
+Since the study was mostly theoretical and included an analysis of the case studies and observations, no specific number of people were involved.
 There was no sample of the experimental group chosen.
-The research was based on multiple observations and reviews of the literature for strokes and the rehabilitation process in patients.
+The research was based on multiple observations and reviews of the literature on strokes and patient rehabilitation processes.

 Research Approach and Process

 As a part of their research, the authors conducted generalized and descriptive research based on clinical evidence.
-There was no specific data sample, or experimental group was chosen.
-However, the authors conducted the study in a very careful and sensitive manner as I had concerns about the location too.
-The concussion of the research was based on the epidemiology and pathophysiology of the cases.
+There was no specific data sample, or experimental group chosen.
+However, the authors conducted the study very carefully and sensitively as I had concerns about the location, too.
+The conclusion of the research was based on the epidemiology and pathophysiology of the cases.

 Finding

-The authors found that there exists a positive correlation between the practice of aerobic exercise and the incidence of stroke.
-From the derived conclusion, it can be inferred that exercise can improve the quality of life not only by helping in rehabilitating patients of stroke and improving the cardiovascular conditions of patients.
-In normal individuals, the exercises can also help in reducing the possibility of stroke.
+The authors found a positive correlation between the practice of aerobic exercise and the incidence of stroke.
+From the derived conclusion, it can be inferred that exercise can improve the quality of life by helping rehabilitate patients with stroke and improving their cardiovascular conditions.
+In normal individuals, the exercises can also help reduce the possibility of stroke.

 References